Laura Moore Westbrook

 Laura A. Moore Westbrook (1859-1894) was an American educator, lecturer, and activist.

 Early life and education

-Laura A. Moore was born to enslaved parents Amelia and Richard Moore in Tipton County, Tennessee and likely spent the first several years of her life as an enslaved person.
+Laura A. Moore was born to enslaved parents Amelia and Richard Moore in Tipton County, Tennessee, and likely spent the first several years of her life as an enslaved person.
 After five years of tutoring from Rachel Alexander, a scholar at Oberlin College, Moore began tutoring other Black girls in her community at only eleven years old.
 She enrolled at Central Tennessee College in 1872, completing the normal course in 1876 and then, at the urging of her teachers, going on to pursue the school's classical course.
 She graduated in 1880, the only woman in her class, and later received an A.M. from the same school in 1885.
 On July 4, 1880, Moore married the Reverend Charles P. Westbrook, one of her classmates at Central Tennessee College.
-The couple had a daughter named Birdie Lee Westbrook, who was born in 1883.
+The couple had a daughter.